SportsFootballKansas City Chiefs

 Bolton filed the play away.
 He knew Kansas City hadn’t lined up as well as it could, but he also sensed Atlanta might circle back to that play.

-With the game on the line, the Falcons had shifted one of the blockers to the line of scrimmage, but Bolton’s Spidey senses were tingling.
+With the game on the line, the Falcons had shifted one of the blockers to the line of scrimmage, but Bolton’s spidey senses were tingling.
 It had the familiar look of a stretch run outside to Bijan Robinson with Tyler Allgeier serving as lead blocker.

 “I already knew where I was going on the snap,” Bolton said.

 Derrick Nnadi, Mike Pennel and Mike Danna pushed the line of scrimmage back, while linebacker Leo Chenal imposed his will on the defense’s right edge.
-That created a lane for Bolton to knife through and drag down Robinson for a game-clinching 3-yard loss, one of three tackles for the loss the former Mizzou star had in the game.
+That created a lane for Bolton to knife through and drag down Robinson for a game-clinching 3-yard loss, one of three tackles for loss the former Mizzou star had in the game.

 “It’s like a rule around the locker room — if a tight end is blocking 54 (Chenal), he’s going to set the edge for you,” Bolton said.
 “I saw Leo set the edge and just kind of went off his butt and I made a play.”

-Bolton finished with eight tackles, the second-most for Kansas City’s defense.
+Bolton finished with eight tackles, the second most for Kansas City’s defense.

 “Shoutout to Nick Bolton for making the stop,” cornerback Trent McDuffie said.
 “Coming in, he was a little banged up.
 That’s just what you love to see in the defense.”